MahendraGL/Start-with-python-beginners/README.md

 # Start-with-python-beginners
-This small repositry contains solutions to some beginners probelms in python.
+This small repositry contains solutions to some beginners probelm in python.